top of page

 The Blue Bar

-Great exercise, wonderful food, a beach and the sea and I am good.
+Great exercise, fabulous food, a beach and the sea, and I am good.

-NOTE !!!!
-I am wearing the shades because I don't want to be recognised as a food reviewer.
+NOTE!!!
+I wear shades because I don't want to be recognised as a food reviewer.
 I read somewhere that that is how it is done.
-Everything looked black though!
+Everything looked black, though!

-All photos in this article © Bernadette Mundy (apart from first and blue bar)
+All photos in this article © Bernadette Mundy (apart from the first and blue bar)

 Words © Jonathon Lipsin.

-Returning to the Island made Jonathon relive some of his early favorites in music the mixes below have some of them.
+Returning to the Island made Jonathon relive some of his early favourites in music.
+The mixes below have some of them.
 Jonathon's music picks can be found here:

 ES CODOL FORADAT